jpace/glark/README.md

   * `file-color`:
     See the `--file-color` option.
 For example, for white on black:
         file-color: white on black

-  * `filter`:
-    See the `--filter` option.
-For example, to show the entire file:

-        filter: false

   * `fullname`:
     See the `--fullname` and `--basename` options.
 For example, to omit CVS files: